keu/docs/concepts/airflow-ui.md

 ## Assumed knowledge

-To get the most out of this guide, you should have knowledge of:
+To get the most out of this guide, you should have an understanding of:

 - Basic Airflow concepts.
 See [Introduction to Apache Airflow](https://www.astronomer.io/guides/intro-to-airflow).
 - Airflow DAGs.
 See [Introduction to Airflow DAGs](https://www.astronomer.io/guides/dags/).